w3cj/express-zero-config/README.md

 # Express Zero Config

-Create an express app with minimal configuration.
+Create an express app with a default configuration.
 Based on the official express generator.

-Includes Handlebars view engine.
-Includes 404 and uncaught error handlers.

-Included middleware:
-* morgan (development logger)
-* cookie-parser
-* body-parser

 ## Install